-The following tables list the text and notice conventions that are used throughout this guide.
+The following table lists the text conventions that are used throughout this guide.

-TABLE 1 Text conventions
+TABLE 1 Text Conventions

-Convention Description Example monospace Represents information as it appears on screen [Device name]> default font bold UI components such as screen or page names, keyboard keys, software buttons, and field names CLI command names and keywords On the Start menu, click All Programs . ruckus# show running-config ap-heartbeat italics Publication titles CLI command modifiers and variables.
-Refer to the SmartZone [TM] (SZ) 100 and Virtual SmartZone Essentials (vSZ-E) Command Reference for more information ap- mac hazards.
+Convention Description Example monospace Identifies command syntax examples device(config)# interface ethernet 1/1/6 bold User interface (UI) components such as screen or page names, keyboard keys, software buttons, and field names On the Start menu, click All Programs . italics Publication titles Refer to the Ruckus Small Cell Release Notes for more information.

-Notes, cautions, and warnings
+Notes, Cautions, and Warnings

 Notes, cautions, and warning statements may be used in this document.
-They are listed in the order of increasing severity of potential
+They are listed in the order of increasing severity of potential hazards.

-A Note provides a tip, guidance, or advice, emphasizes important information, or provides a reference to related information.
+A NOTE provides a tip, guidance, or advice, emphasizes important information, or provides a reference to related information.